cncf/devstats-helm/ADDING_NEW_PROJECTS.md

 - Add new project repo REGEXP in `util_data/project_re.txt` and command lines in `util_data/project_cmdline.txt`. `all` means `All CNCF`, everything means `All CNCF` + non-standard test projects.
 - Update `all` and `everything` REGEXPs.
 Run `` ONLY=`cat devel/all_prod_projects.txt` SKIP=all ./util_sh/all_cncf_re.sh > out `` to get `all` value for all CNCF projects.
 - Then run `SKIP=all ./util_sh/all_cncf_re.sh > out` to get everything value, replace `all,` with `everything,` and save as `util_data/project_re.txt`.
-- Add Google Analytics (GA) for the new domain and keep the `UA-...` code for deployment.
 - Update automatic deploy script: `./devel/deploy_all.sh`.
 - Update static index pages `apache/www/index_*`.
 - Update `partials/projects.html partials/projects_health.html metrics/all/sync_vars.yaml` (number of projects and partials).